scatalin1/TMPS/TMPS - Lab 1/README.md

 ## Implementation
  * Singleton
- Singleton helps me create the instance of dwarves and human army. which means that they are created only once and I am working with these single classes of armies.
+  helps me create the instance of dwarves and humans. which means that they are created only once and I am working with them whenever I need.
  1.

         class Dwarves implements TypeArmy {